Cook Like Czechs

 Jam Filled Carrot Cookies (Czech Mrkvanky)

-Looking for typical Czech cookies?
-Try mrkvanky, delicious shortbread cookies made with fresh carrots!
-The popular recipe of Bohemian grannies will amaze you with its simplicity and delicate taste.
+Looking for real Czech cookies?
+Try mrkvanky, delicious crescent-shaped shortbread cookies made with fresh carrots!
+This favorite recipe of Bohemian grandmas will surprise you with its simplicity and delicate flavor.

 Servings: 22 cookies